Are you looking to get a new bike. New for you. Could be brand new, or used. Woo hoo! That’s exciting!

 - for mountain bikes: XC race, trail, all mountain, freeride, jump, gravity

-Shape can be expressed as frame “stack and reach” co-ordinates.
+Shape can also be expressed as frame “stack and reach” co-ordinates, which is a great metric for comparing different bikes.

 So to answer the question: